“I’ll Meet You In 42BELOW”

 Unprecedented Retail, Food & Beverage Growth

-Food and Beverage is leading the way: the corridor has experienced significant restaurant growth over two years with 71 new openings against only 37 closings – a 17% net growth rate (also sourced by Live XYZ).
-Some exciting newcomers include Jean-Georges (opening in 25,000 square feet in Bryant Park) and FAUCHON, which opened at Two Bryant Park after a 20 year hiatus from NYC.
-Other high profile openings in 42BELOW like Serafina Restaurant Group’s Brasserie Cognac, Olio E Più, and Blue Ribbon Sushi join discrete foodie places like Sushi 35, an omakase spot founded by former Masa chef Jacky Ye, which has become a hidden gem near Seventh Avenue.
-Of course, the long-time favorites in Koreatown show no sign of slowing down either, with lines still forming outside nightly at Her Name is Han and Woorijip; and the Michelin starred like Noksu (1 star) and Joo OK (2 stars) mix with popular spots like Jongro BBQ Market AYCE, which is has just opened a second outpost several blocks north.
+New openings are much buzzed about, such as Jean-Georges (opening in 25,000 square feet in Bryant Park) and FAUCHON, which opened at Two Bryant Park after a 20 year hiatus from NYC, to name a few.
+Other high profile newcomers in 42BELOW like Serafina Restaurant Group’s Brasserie Cognac, Olio E Più, and Blue Ribbon Sushi join discrete foodie places like Sushi 35, an omakase spot founded by former Masa chef Jacky Ye, which has become a hidden gem near Seventh Avenue.
+Of course, the long-time favorites in Koreatown show no sign of slowing down either, with lines still forming outside nightly at Her Name is Han and Woorijip; and the Michelin starred eateries like Noksu (1 star) and Joo OK (2 stars) mix with popular spots like Jongro BBQ Market AYCE, which has just opened a second outpost several blocks north.

 Barbara A. Blair, who is president of the Garment District Alliance, counts 74 new eateries having opened in her district alone since 2020, while 45 existing restaurants have renewed their leases.
 “Now, we are seeing the buzz of more residents and new cuisine to match, defined by diversity, accessibility, and bold, forward-thinking concepts,” says Blair.
 Andrew Rigie, Executive Director, NYC Hospitality Alliance, agrees: “It’s remarkable that an area where offices once emptied after work, and then cleared out during the pandemic, is today a vibrant dining destination drawing both local and world-renowned restaurateurs.
 This is yet another example of how food and beverage businesses anchor neighborhoods and play a crucial role in economic development, revitalization, and city planning,” says Andrew Rigie, Executive Director, NYC Hospitality Alliance.